-Boil all drinking water or drink bottled water (for at least three mintues), avoid ice cubes and raw and undercooked food.
+Boil all drinking water(for at least three mintues) or drink bottled water, and avoid ice cubes and raw and undercooked food.
 Do not swim in fresh water to avoid exposure to certain water borne diseases such as bilharzia (schistosomiasis).

 The temperature in Mauritania is often extremely high.
 You may become dehydrated quite easily, and not be aware of it.
 Try to drink water regularly throughout the day, in the hottest months this may mean several litres of water.

 You should consider the following vaccinations before traveling here:

 It seems unlikely that Mauritania will be a tourist destination anytime soon, it is not a very safe country and many governments advise against travel to the country for good reason.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.Get a quote

 Really?
 I had a totally different experience in almost every regard.
 Of course not at borders, but I think this is a negligent review of the situation.
 1200 km on great road.
 No signs of risks you discuss.
 Please update.
 I have been in 30 countries less safe.